BrentDT/ViviFire/README.md

 # The ViviFire Programming Language

-ViviFire is a brand new open-source programming language with modern features and a familiar syntax.
-It offers object-oriented programming with genericity and traits, modularity, units of measure, and more.
+ViviFire is a new open-source programming language with modern features and a familiar syntax.
+Its features include object-oriented, functional, declarative and modular programming, generics, traits, units of measure, and more.

-Currently, ViviFire is at an alpha stage of development.
-The language is still evolving, and may change dramatically before it's complete.
-If you are interested in how a language is created, join us and help make it great!
+ViviFire is alpha software.
+The language is not stable.
+It can change very frequently and quickly before it becomes stable.

 The source code for ViviFire is released under the MIT license.
-The documentation is released under Creative Commons CC0 (public domain).
+And the documentation is released under Creative Commons CC0 (public domain).

 To learn more about the language, [visit the home page](http://vivifire.com).